NikaPuturidze/NikaPuturidze/README.md

 I genuinely love solving problems, I am a problem solver and use technologies as tools to do that job.
 I am also an enthusiast who thinks that you can to build whatever you want here - only imagination is the limit.

+Currently, I’m studying React and Tailwind CSS, and planning to dive into Next.js soon.

 ## 🛠 Tech I Use
 - **Frontend:** Angular, TypeScript, JavaScript, SCSS
 - **Backend:** Node.js, Nest.js